+Visiting Chiang Mai is easy.
 To get to Chiang Mai, there is an airport you can fly into.
 Or, depending on where you are coming from, train, bus, or renting a car is an option as well.

 If you are traveling solo as a woman, Chiang Mai is comparatively a very safe city.
 If you can, find a group of people to join and try not to walk around alone at night.

+Your Chiang Mai travel Guide will also include information about remote job.
 Chiang Mai is an incredibly popular location for people looking to work remotely abroad.
 There’s a strong expat community here, so there are plenty of resources.
 For workspaces, Punspace is a popular choice that is open 24/7 and has three locations.
 Or the WAKE-UP franchise is a coffee shop and coworking space that is popular across Thailand.

 The best time to visit Chiang Mai is between October and April.
 These months tend to be a bit cooler and it’s quite pleasant.
 The hottest months are April and May, and the rainy season lasts from June to October.
 Though quite honestly there is not necessarily a BAD time to visit Chiang Mai.
 Even when I was there during July, I found the weather to be decent and the rain was minimal and not bothersome.